-This section discusses our policies and decisions with respect to the compensation of our executive officers and employees who are named in the "2014 Summary Compensation Table" and the most important factors relevant to an analysis of these policies and decisions.
-Our executive compensation philosophy as a publicly traded company differs from our historical compensation philosophy as a privately-held company, and our Compensation Committee engages in ongoing review and evaluation of our compensation philosophy and structure.
+This section discusses our policies and decisions with respect to the compensation of our executive officers named in the "Summary Compensation Table" and the most important factors relevant to an analysis of these policies and decisions.
 The "named executive officers" to whom this discussion applies are:

-- Robert A. Rucker, Chief Executive Officer (through December 31, 2014); - Chris Homeister, Chief Operating Officer (through December 31, 2014), Chief Executive Officer (beginning January 1, 2015); - Kirk L. Geadelmann, Chief Financial Officer (beginning August 12, 2014); - Timothy Clayton, Chief Financial Officer (through August 11, 2014); - Joseph Kinder, Senior Vice President Supply Chain and Distribution; and - Carl Randazzo, Senior Vice President Retail.
+- · Chris R. Homeister, Chief Executive Officer; - Kirk L. Geadelmann, Chief Financial Officer; - [.]
+Joseph Kinder, Senior Vice President Supply Chain and Distribution; and - [.]
+Carl Randazzo, Senior Vice President Real Estate and Development.

-Except as otherwise noted above, all of our named executive officers served as executive officers during the entire 2014 fiscal year.
+All of our named executive officers served as executive officers during the entire 2015 fiscal year.